UK Construction Safety Glossary

 RAMS (Risk Assessment and Method Statement)

 A combined document that brings together a risk assessment and a method statement for a specific work activity.
 The risk assessment identifies potential hazards, evaluates the likelihood and severity of harm, and sets out control measures.
 The method statement then describes the step-by-step safe procedure for carrying out the work.
-RAMS are a fundamental requirement on UK construction sites.
+RAMS are a fundamental requirement on UK construction sites and are routinely required by principal contractors before subcontractors start their scope.

 RIDDOR (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013)